Murder of Yeardley Love: Wrongful death civil lawsuits

 On April 26, 2012, Sharon Love filed a wrongful death lawsuit against Huguely, asking for $29.45 million in compensatory damages and $1 million in punitive damages.
 On May 1, 2012, she filed a $29.45 million wrongful death lawsuit against UVA, men's lacrosse head coach Dom Starsia, associate head coach Marc Van Arsdale, and UVA director of athletics Craig Littlepage, alleging gross negligence on the part of the coaching staff.
-The suit alleged that, "It was well known to the players and coaches on the UVA men's and women's lacrosse teams that Huguely's alcohol abuse and erratic, aggressive behavior was increasingly getting out of control, especially his obsession with Love and his aggressiveness and threats to Love" and that in spite of this, no action was taken "to discipline Huguely, to suspend or remove Huguely from the lacrosse team, to refer Huguely for treatment or counseling for alcohol/substance abuse or anger/aggressive behavior management, or to subsequently report Huguely's potential risk of violence pursuant to the UVA Policy on Preventing and Addressing Threats or Acts of Violence".
+The suit alleged: “It was well known to the players and coaches on the UVA men's and women's lacrosse teams that Huguely's alcohol abuse and erratic, aggressive behavior was increasingly getting out of control, especially his obsession with Love, and his aggressiveness and threats to Love.”
+But despite this, no action was taken “to discipline Huguely, to suspend or remove Huguely from the lacrosse team, to refer Huguely for treatment or counseling for alcohol/substance abuse or anger/aggressive behavior management, or to subsequently report Huguely's potential risk of violence, pursuant to the UVA Policy on Preventing and Addressing Threats or Acts of Violence.”

 The Love family dropped its suit against UVA and its coaches on July 23, 2013, with no reason given.
-The wrongful death suit against Huguely was scheduled to go to trial September 29, 2014, but after multiple delays was pushed back to a trial date of July 30, 2018; ultimately, shortly before the scheduled trial date, the civil suit was dropped (dismissed without prejudice) by Love's family on June 11, 2018.
+The wrongful death suit against Huguely was scheduled to go to trial September 29, 2014, but after multiple delays, was pushed back to a trial date of July 30, 2018; ultimately, shortly before the scheduled trial date, the civil suit was dropped (dismissed without prejudice) by Love's family on June 11, 2018.

-The Love family re-filed its suit against George Huguely in 2018, and a trial began in Charlottesville District Court on April 25, 2022.
-On May 2, a jury found Huguely liable and awarded $15 million in compensatory, split evenly between Sharon Love and Love's sister, Lexie Love Hodges.
+The Love family refiled its suit against George Huguely in 2018, and a trial began in Charlottesville District Court on April 25, 2022.
+On May 2, a jury found Huguely liable, and awarded $15 million in compensatory damages, split evenly between Sharon Love and Love's sister, Lexie Love Hodges.

 Aftermath

-At a May 6, 2010 candlelight vigil, UVA president John T. Casteen III said "My hope for Yeardley, and for you, is that her dying inspires an anger, a sense of outrage that engenders determination here and wherever Yeardley's name is recognized that no woman, no person in this place, this community, this state, our nation need either fear for her safety or experience violence for any reason."
-A funeral Mass for Love was held at the Cathedral of Mary Our Queen on May 8, with an attendance of around 2,000.
+At a May 6, 2010 candlelight vigil, UVA president John T. Casteen III said: “My hope for Yeardley, and for you, is that her dying inspires an anger, a sense of outrage that engenders determination here; and wherever Yeardley's name is recognized, that no woman, no person in this place, this community, this state, our nation need either fear for her safety or experience violence for any reason.”
+On May 8, 2010, a funeral Mass for Love was held at the Cathedral of Mary Our Queen that was attended by around two thousand people.

-On May 10, UVA women's lacrosse coach Julie Myers explained the team planned to go forward with its role in the NCAA tournament: "Let's do it the way that Yards would want us to do it."
-In their respective tournaments, the men's team advanced to the semifinal and the women's team advanced to the quarterfinal.
+On May 10, 2010, UVA women's lacrosse coach Julie Myers explained the team planned to go forward with its role in the NCAA tournament: “Let's do it the way that Yards would want us to do it.”
+In their respective tournaments, the men's team advanced to the semifinal, and the women's team advanced to the quarterfinal.